 - The plant supports approximately 1,000 full-time jobs.

 - Watts Bar employees support the surrounding community with five Partners in Education schools, the Watts Bar Community Service Group and community/educational outreach.

-- Watts Bar employees give back to the community through the Chattanooga Area Combined Federal Campaign.
+- Watts Bar employees give back to the community through the annual Chattanooga Area Combined Federal Campaign.